Interplay between time and energy in bosonic noisy quantum metrology: Noise estimation

 We consider again the system governed by the equation \eqref{eq:model} with $H=0$, where the parameter to be estimated is $\Gamma$.
 The bound \eqref{eq:noisebound} gives:

 For the squeezed displaced state of light $\mathcal D(\alpha)S(r)\ket{0}$ as an input (in this case squeezing is in the same direction as displacement), we have:

 so

 Note, that the formula for the SNR is exactly the same as the one for frequency estimation.
 Indeed, while looking only at averages of quadratures, in both cases small changes of the parameter result in the displacement being multiplied by $\alpha^2$.
-Therefore, similar as in frequency estimation, for $1/N\ll e^{-2r}\ll \Gamma t \ll 1$ we obtain roughly $S_\Gamma(t)/t\approx N/\Gamma(1+2n_E)$, while for using coherent light for time $t=1/\Gamma$ we loose only a constant factor of order $1/e$.
+Therefore, similarly to frequency estimation, for $1/N\ll e^{-2r}\ll \Gamma t \ll 1$ we obtain roughly $S_\Gamma(t)/t\approx N/\Gamma(1+2n_E)$.
+Using instead coherent light for a time $t=1/\Gamma$ in each experiment, we loose only a constant factor of order $1/e$.
 See also \cite{birchall2020quantum,gianani2021kramers} for more relations between frequency and loss estimation.

 While in the limit of small temperature $n_E\to 0$ these results are close to saturating the bound of \eqref{eq:gamma}, they completely fail for large temperature (where, looking at the bound, in principle a larger temperature may help).
 One may notice that, unlike $\omega$ in frequency estimation, the changes of parameter $\Gamma$ affect not only the mean of the Gaussian but its covariance matrix as well, so the homodyne detection is no longer the optimal measurement\footnote{The only exception is a coherent state with zero-temperature bath.
 Then the covariance matrix is not affected by $\Gamma$ and all information is included solely in the mean value of the position.}.